audioxide/data/data/posts/20160706-reviews-bat-for-lashes-the-bride.md

   Khan's vocals are as beautiful and delicate as expected, but are noticeably safer than in tracks such as "Laura".
 week: 60
+blurb: A few interesting instrumentals are peppered throughout the album, but these largely don't evolve from the opening moments of each track.
+Natasha Khan's vocals are as beautiful and delicate as expected, but are noticeably safer than in tracks like "Laura".
 ---
 author: ANDRÉ
 review: '<div class="_d97"><p>With an adept ability for creating whimsical